Welcome to Horsmonden!

 The CHURCH is the 14th century parish church of St Margaret’s two miles away from the main village.
 More…

-Horsmonden has a fornightly Farmers’ Market, an annual Summer Festival with marquee event, free live music, fete and church service, an Easter re-enactment and annual Gypsy Horse Fair.
+Horsmonden has an annual Summer Festival with marquee event, free live music, fete and church service, an Easter re-enactment and an annual Gypsy Horse Fair.
 There is also an Autumn and Christmas Festival, Nostalgia Show and various events.

 Horsmonden Summer Festival